Nicolas Duval

 When smoked, mugwort delivers a gentle experience that many users find appealing.
 The effects are typically subtle and vary from person to person.
 Here’s what you might expect:

 The onset is usually gradual, appearing within 10-15 minutes of smoking.
 Effects typically last 1-2 hours and fade gently without harsh comedown effects.
-Duration can vary based on the amount used and individual body chemistry.
+Duration varies based on the amount used and individual body chemistry.

 The smoke itself is relatively smooth compared to other herbs.
 Many users describe the flavor as earthy and slightly bitter, with herbal undertones that become more pleasant with experience.
 Some notice a subtle cooling sensation in the throat.

 Start with small amounts to gauge your personal response.
-Individual reactions differ significantly based on tolerance, body chemistry, and preparation method.
-Some people feel pronounced effects while others notice only subtle changes.
+Individual reactions differ based on tolerance, body chemistry, and preparation method.
 Evening use is often preferred due to the relaxing properties.

 Always consult a healthcare professional before adding mugwort to your routine, especially if you take medications or have existing health conditions1.